kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

 -- Answer 1: Price calculations with different precision SELECT
     ProductName,
-    UnitPrice,
+    BaseSalary,
     -- Different precision calculations
-    UnitPrice * 1.15 AS PriceWith15PercentIncrease,
+    BaseSalary * 1.15 AS PriceWith15PercentIncrease,
-    ROUND(UnitPrice * 1.15, 2) AS RoundedPrice,
+    ROUND(BaseSalary * 1.15, 2) AS RoundedPrice,
-    CEILING(UnitPrice * 1.15) AS CeilingPrice,
+    CEILING(BaseSalary * 1.15) AS CeilingPrice,
-    FLOOR(UnitPrice * 1.15) AS FloorPrice,
+    FLOOR(BaseSalary * 1.15) AS FloorPrice,
     -- Discount calculations
-    UnitPrice * 0.90 AS DiscountedPrice,
+    BaseSalary * 0.90 AS DiscountedPrice,
-    UnitPrice - (UnitPrice * 0.10) AS AlternativeDiscount,
+    BaseSalary - (BaseSalary * 0.10) AS AlternativeDiscount,
     -- Precision demonstration
-    CAST(UnitPrice AS DECIMAL(10,4)) AS HighPrecisionPrice,
+    CAST(BaseSalary AS DECIMAL(10,4)) AS HighPrecisionPrice,
-    CAST(UnitPrice AS DECIMAL(6,1)) AS LowPrecisionPrice,
+    CAST(BaseSalary AS DECIMAL(6,1)) AS LowPrecisionPrice,
     -- Calculate tax (different rates)
-    UnitPrice * 1.08 AS PriceWithTax8Percent,
+    BaseSalary * 1.08 AS PriceWithTax8Percent,
-    ROUND(UnitPrice * 1.08, 2) AS RoundedTaxPrice
+    ROUND(BaseSalary * 1.08, 2) AS RoundedTaxPrice
 FROM Products
-WHERE UnitPrice IS NOT NULL
+WHERE BaseSalary IS NOT NULL
-ORDER BY UnitPrice DESC;
+ORDER BY BaseSalary DESC;
 ```

 #### Question 2: Inventory value analysis